Arachni/arachni/README.md

 Run the following to install all gem dependencies:
     sudo gem install nokogiri typhoeus awesome_print liquid yard robots

-(If you have more than one Ruby version installed make sure you install the gems and run Arachni with the proper version.)
+(If you have more than one Ruby version installed make sure that you install the gems and run Arachni with the proper version.)

 ## Supported platforms
 Arachni should work on all *nix and POSIX compliant platforms with Ruby